Fuels & Fuel Treatments

 Synthesis/Technical Report icon

-Literature review and framework for decision factors that may influence the utilization of managed wildfire on federal lands
+A mixed methods literature review and framework for decision factors that may influence the utilization of managed wildfire on federal lands, USA

 View synthesis.